endo-do/PortfolioAnalyzer/README.md

         Password: admin

-        Role: Has full access including the admin endpoint used for adding, editing, and deleting bonds.
+        Role: Has full access including the admin endpoint used for Security, Currency and User-Management.

 8. Create your own users and portfolios to fully customize your experience.